Dr Johanna Vos

 PhD Student

-Merle is a first-year PhD student in Johanna's group.
+Merle is a second year PhD student in Johanna's group.
 They are working on characterising the vertical structure of brown dwarf atmospheres.
 To do this, they are developing a parallel pipeline that is optimised to reduce JWST NIRSpec PRISM time-resolved spectroscopic data.
 They are also using PCA analysis to investigate the change of the atmospheric chemistry of brown dwarfs over time.